 And the nation is ultimately not sufficient nor properly conceived if it is not (as those words later added to the Pledge, in 1954, at the prompting of that famous hate group, the Knights of Columbus) “under God.”
 To be under God is to put each nation both under judgment, a law beyond any and all nations, and a comprehensive order in which the nation is ultimately only a part.
 The rise of Progressive “nationalism” also was marked by the rise of the belief that the nation could be the vehicle for the creation of the Kingdom of Heaven on Earth, and launched us into the strange time where those who most vehemently declare their hostility to religion are the most dogmatic, judgmental and fanatic.
 The nation under God is a nation capable of humility about itself, about both its purposes and its abilities.
 This capacity for humility, self-critique and consciousness of the insufficiency of all merely human institutions is, to my mind, a fundamental hallmark of a “national conservatism” worthy of the name.
 I hope, and pray, that a renewal of those things we most seek to conserve will in turn spur a revitalization of this nation, these United States.

 Image credit: Carol Highsmith, U.S. Library of Congress

-This essay is part of our new issue 22 symposium, “What are nation-states for?”
-Subscribe now with the code NATION for 25% off to receive issue 22 and two more issues of The Point.
+This essay is part of our issue 22 symposium, “What are nation-states for?”
+Read the rest of the symposium here.